dainiusjocas/blog/content/post/deftype-unsynchronized-mutable/index.md

     toc_depth: 1
 ---

-In this post let's take a closer look at this Clojure code snippet and learn what the `^:unsynchronized-mutable` is doing in it.
+In this post let's take a closer look at why the `^:unsynchronized-mutable` is used in this Clojure code snippet.

 ```clojure
 (ns user